-Roman Kresta is a former Czech rally driver, who recorded 37 starts in the World Rally Championship between 2001 and 2010, driving for private teams and factory teams of Škoda and Ford.
+Roman Kresta is a Czech rally driver who recorded 37 starts in the World Rally Championship between 2001 and 2010, driving for private teams and factory teams of Škoda and Ford.
 In the Czech rally championship, Kresta was the champion five times.
-Kresta ended a career in 2015.
-Currently, he is managing his own rally team.
+Kresta slowed down his rally activities in 2013 but he is still active, occasionally participating in the Czech national events and managing his own rally team.

 Started a rally career with Škoda Favorit